Horselunges Manor: History

+Early period

 Horselunges Manor was built in the late 15th century by John Devenish, whose family owned the house for a number of generations.
 The house is situated in Hellingly, East Sussex, around 300 m from the parish church and 2 mi from Hailsham.
 The name may have come from the phrase "Hurst-longue", which means "entrance into the wood".

 In 1541, Thomas Fiennes, 9th Baron Dacre and his men were involved in an incident whilst poaching near to Horselunges Manor, during which a servant was killed.
 Fiennes was hanged for the crime.

+20th century

+In the 20th century, the estate was managed by Alfred Linforth Pitman, a veteran of the Battle of Dunkirk.
+In 1952, the house became a Grade I listed building.

-In the 20th century, Peter Grant, the manager of English rock band Led Zeppelin, lived at the house.
+In the early 1970s, Peter Grant, the manager of English rock band Led Zeppelin, purchased the house from its then owner Barbara Doxat.
 He paid £80,000 for the house, and spent an additional £10,000 on renovating the property.
 The house featured in the film The Song Remains the Same about Led Zeppelin, and Grant suggested basing Swan Song Records at Horselunges Manor.
-In the 20th century, the estate was managed by Alfred Linforth Pitman, a veteran of the Battle of Dunkirk.
-In 1952, the house became a Grade I listed building, and it is currently a private residence.
+In 1988, Grant sold the house, and it is currently a private residence.